FluxML/fluxml.github.io/tutorials/_posts/2021-12-15-flux-pytorch.md

 >>> crossentropy = nn.CrossEntropyLoss()
 ```

 Since Flux is written to be generic, it can make use of functions defined in Base julia, or indeed any function written in Julia.
-Flux does come with a prebaked library of common loss functions in the `Flux.Losses` module.
+Flux does come with a prebaked library of common loss functions in the [`Flux.Losses`](https://fluxml.ai/Flux.jl/dev/models/losses/#Loss-Functions) module.
+It houses a number of commonly used loss functions.

 ```julia
 help?> Flux.Losses.mae